 My personality and background is that of an educator or teacher.
 Most likely it came from my experience when I was playing football at the University of Delaware.
 The coaches were all organized, passionate, and prided themselves as teachers.
 We didn't have what I would consider really loud coaches.
 The loud coach is not one who is loud only by volume by his vulgar, demeaning, and negative style.
 There are leaders in football and other professions who prefer this loud and intimidating approach.
 I've been on many staffs where the head coach also prefers and encourages this style of coaching.
 It can be very effective as well.

 When that is your methodology usually it is a result of a lack of confidence in your knowledge, organization, communication, or teaching.

-My preference has always been more of the teaching or educator’s approach.
+My preference has always been more of the teaching or educator’s approach to developing leadership.
 I do think it has slowed me down in my professional advancement.
 It is important for leaders to be sure they are not mistaking kindness for weakness.

 Loud doesn't always mean strong, demanding, detailed, and organized.
 There are times loud in volume is necessary and it's even more effective when it is used sparingly.